nikunjsingh93/grain-camera-android/README.md

 ## Notes
 - Preview and capture use the same shader so the saved photo matches the preview.
+- Camera preview is constrained to 3:4 aspect ratio (portrait orientation) to match typical camera app behavior.
 - For higher quality capture, you can add a high-res ImageCapture pipeline and re-run the shader offscreen.